Primary Care Center

 Healthy tomorrows start with Primary Care.
 At University Medical Center New Orleans, we have a dedicated team of medical professionals here not only to get you well, but to prevent tomorrow’s illnesses today.

-To make an appointment with one of our doctors, please call the Scheduling Office at 504.962.6120.
+To make an appointment, please call the Scheduling Office at 504.962.6120.
 If you are experiencing a medical emergency, please call 911.

 What is Primary care?

 Primary care is the first line of defense in preventing disease and other ailments.
 Regular visits to a primary care doctor can help catch health issues early and decrease hospital admissions or emergency department visits.
 They also lower your risk of chronic diseases, such as cancer and obesity.

 Why it’s important to have a Primary Care Provider

 Primary Care Providers work to achieve disease prevention from day one.
 Having a dedicated PCP often helps lower your risk of chronic illnesses.
 Your Primary Care Provider becomes an expert in your health history and goals, which makes navigating through your treatment and prevention journeys feel easy and safe.
 PCPs make sure you get better through a system of personalized care, working with specialists to advocate for all your health needs.

 Dr. Rogers is an internal medicine specialist and a FMCSA-certified Medical Examiner.
 She earned her medical degree from the Medical College of Wisconsin in Milwaukee and completed residency at University of Mississippi Medical Center in Jackson.
 She looks forward to the opportunity to improve the overall health and well-being of the surrounding community through patient education and preventative care.

 Dr. Gatz is a family medicine specialist with an emergency medicine background.
 He received his medical degree from Ohio State University College of Medicine and completed resident training at Riverside Methodist Hospital.
 He has more than 30 years of experience as a medical practitioner.